H4RP3RK/milestone3_rcn/README.md

     x If session exists, take to member_home rather than log_in shared_login.html
     - link up forgot password
-    - Why will this not load up initially?
+    x Why will this not load up initially?
 Register.html
     x If user exists with email address, can you send error?
 Queries.html